0hlov3/0hlov3.github.io/_posts/2020-09-24-AKS-Engine-on-ASH.markdown

 ```

 You need to do it on all master and worker Nodes.
 Step by Step.

+## If your deployment was successful
+If the deployment is successful, all files from the output directory $RG-NAME-k8s must be placed in a secure location, using a keyvault and a storage account with blob storage is a nice place.
+Cause some files containing secrets, they should be stored safely.
+Microsoft recommends an extra [virtual instance](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux?view=azs-2005){:target="_blank"}.

+These files from the folder are needed for later changes, upgrades, scaling and other changes of the cluster.

 ## Problem or Feature i'm not sure
 I don;t know if backwards compatibility is a feature, but i think its a bug, that an older AD doesn't work with aks-engine, so opened an issue for my problem, cause I don't know how to solve it, concerning the backwards compatibility of the AD.